 i.
 Certain Financial Assets & Liabilities which are required to be measured at fair value ii.
+Other Long Term Employee Benefits, which, for the Quarterly reporting purpose, are estimated based on latest actuary report.

-Defined Employee Benefits iii.
-Insurance Contract Liabilities which are required to be determined using actuarial valuation for Liability Adequacy Test (LAT) or incase actuarial valuation is not made, in accordance with the provision laid by Nepal Insurance Authority
+iii.
+Insurance Contract Liabilities which are required to be determined using actuarial valuation for Liability Adequacy Test (LAT) or incase actuarial valuation is not made, in accordance with the provision laid by Nepal Insurance Authority.
+For the Quarterly reporting purpose, it is estimated based on latest actuary report.